adslbarxatov/IOP/docs/index.md

 and other topics, that most likely will cause counterproductive forms of activity described in Community regulation #1 of this Policy.

-*Forcing such discussions and activities can be grounds for a permanent ban*.
+*Forcing such discussions and activities can be grounds for a permanent restriction of access to the Policy Scope*.

 ### 3. Advertisements

-Advertisements in the Policy Scope are only allowed in case described in Product regulation #2 of this Policy. *Untargeted (generic) ads elements can be grounds for a permanent ban*.
+Advertisements in the Policy Scope are only allowed in case described in Product regulation #2 of this Policy. *Untargeted (generic) ads elements can be grounds for a permanent restriction of access to the Policy Scope*.

 ### 4. Lab doesn’t allow payments and / or restrictions for content